medic/cht-couch2pg/README.md

 ### Error installing deps `ERR! ... node-pre-gyp install --fallback-to-build`

-If installing de Node.js dependencies locally or building the docker image you got an error like:
+When installing Node.js dependencies locally or building the docker image, you might get an error like:

 ```
 ...